abstractmachines/abramov-redux-egghead/README.md

 };
 ```

-- Breaking out the reducer function... into a helper function.
+**Child Reducer function: create and update todo's in response to action:**

 - `state` refers to individual todo, instead of list of todo's.
 - Replace `todo.property` with `state.property`

-**Helper Reducer function: create and update todo's in response to action:**

 ```
 const todo = (state, action) => {